Catalonia election: Separatist parties expand majority | DW | 14.02.2021

 The far-right Vox Party will enter Catalonia's regional parliament for the first time, winning 11 seats.
 The conservative People's Party is only expected to receive three seats.

-Voters across the disputed Spanish region of Catalonia went to the polls on Sunday in an election widely considered a test for the region's separatist movement.
+The Sunday vote across the troubled region of Catalonia was widely seen as a test for the Catalan separatist forces.

 While the election is unlikely to result in the same political upheaval that led to the region's declaration of independence in 2017, the outcome will likely indicate the appeal and trajectory of the pro-independence movement.

-Two separatist parties currently head a minority government in the regional parliament — the left-wing Esquerra Republicana de Catalunya and the center-right Junts.
+Two separatist parties have been heading a minority government in the regional parliament — the left-wing Esquerra Republicana de Catalunya and the center-right Junts.

 The minority government called for a new election after regional president Quim Torra was suspended from office by the Spanish judiciary in September.
 He was removed after refusing to take down pro-independence symbols from public buildings.